realsulty/BookAppointment-AWS/README.md

 in the code bit add the code in lambda.py and change the necessary

 ## 5. Create An API Gateway:
-- Create REASt API
+- Create REAST API, name your api and click create
-- next create a Resource
+- next create a Resource from the middle of the page
 - insert a name in the resource name & check the box for Enable CORS (Cross Origin Resource Sharing)
-- chose the book resource and click create method :
+- chose the book resource you just created and click create method :
-1. method type: POST
+1.  chose method type: POST
 2. chose lambda & Link the lambda function you created : Create method
 3. Now click on the /book resource again and click from the right on Enable CORS
 -  Check both Gateway response boxes